Who We Are

 Thank you to these young leaders, who continue to be a vital part of MLP

 Sept El-Guerdane, Morocco

-Thank you to our friends who helped MLP begin
+Thank you to our friends who helped in the earliest days of MLP

 Erfoud & Marrakech, Morocco

 Muha was Barb's guide in 2013 and showed her a one-room schoolhouse in a Gnawan community in the desert, which was the original spark that started the library idea.
 He later introduced her to the first MLP teacher, Abdelghani Bakhri.
 He has also helped MLP with travel and transporting books.

 Palo Alto, CA & Cambridge, MA

 "After hearing about Morocco Library Project and getting to know Barb in high school, I decided to join because I believe books and literary resources have an undeniably powerful influence on learning.
 Personally, I am lucky enough to have read many wonderful books—and that helped me improve my language skills when I first moved to the United States at a young age.
 It has also been wonderful getting to know some of the members on the Young Leadership Team in Morocco and their stories; their dedication and commitment truly inspire me.
 I’m honored to be a part of this team and can’t wait to see what the future holds for this amazing project!"

 Hannah was a high school student in Palo Alto and is currently studying economics and public policy at Harvard.
 Her favorite book is Matilda by Roald Dahl.
 She helped us with events in the early days and is excited to continue helping MLP spread its mission while at college.